cservan/tercpp-embeddings/README.md

 ## Acknowledgement

+This toolkit is part of the project KEHATH (https://kehath.imag.fr/) funded by the French National Research Agency.

 Copyright 2010-2013, Christophe Servan, LIUM, University of Le Mans, France <br />
 Copyright 2015-2016, Christophe Servan, GETALP-LIG, University of Grenoble, France

 Contact: christophe.servan@gmail.com

+## Citation
 To reference tercpp in your publications, please cite this article:

 @article{servanPBML2011,